KrishnanSG/Virtual-Machine/README.md

 **Project Completed on 09 April 2019**

 This project provides a local/cloud server solution.
-Using this easy to use application you can store your file on your local/cloud server and access them faster.
+This easy to use application can store your file on your local/cloud server and access them faster.

 The program creates logical folder structures using trees, hence saving space on the server.